4. Queuing subsystem

 property which can be used to identity which condition were matched.

-In addition custom properties may by specificed in a properties
+In addition custom properties may by specified in a properties

 object as key and value, these custom properties